 Not Paid - Payment has not been received.
 No further attempts will be made on this invoice.
 An invoice is also marked as Not Paid if a direct debit transaction fails.

 Pending - This status is used for invoices generated for usage-based charges (metered billing).

 Voided - The invoice has been canceled.
 Learn more.

-Posted - This status is used when you've enabled Payment Terms for your recurring invoices.
+Posted - This status is used when you've enabled Payment Terms (Net D) for your recurring invoices.
 Recurring invoices are marked as Posted immediately after they are generated.
 They will remain in this state until the due period has been exceeded.
 The invoice status will change to Payment Due if the due period has been exceeded, and the amount hasn't been paid.